nsacyber/WALKOFF/docs/index.rst

 ------------------------
 **Ensure that Docker, Docker-Compose 3+, and git are installed**

 #.
-Open a terminal on Linux or a command prompt on Windows, and clone the Walkoff project.
+Open a terminal on Linux or a command prompt on Windows, and clone WALKOFF:

     .. code-block:: console

             git clone https://github.com/nsacyber/WALKOFF.git

 #.
-Change directories to the WALKOFF directory
+Change directories to the WALKOFF directory:

     .. code-block:: console

             cd WALKOFF

 #.
-Perform the following command to launch WALKOFF in swarm mode
+Perform the following command to create a Docker Swarm with your host as the manager:

         .. code-block:: console